$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Examples

+The sequence $\{ b_k, k=1,\ldots,n-1 \}$ is a numerical approximation of the sequence $\{b(t_k), k=1,\ldots,n-1 \}$, whereas $V_0$ is an approximation of $V(0,0)$.
+Note that our algorithm is a simple method to approximate the curve b and to illustrate how Theorem \ref{thm:characterisationofbandV} can be used for that purpose.
+Note that better methods are needed to achieve higher precision and shorter computation time.
 We show in Figure \ref{pic:BMwithexpjumpsexample} a numerical calculation of the optimal boundary and the value function using the parametrisation $\mu=3$, $\sigma=1$, $\lambda=1$ and $\rho=1$.
 The functions $F_1$ and $F_2$ above were estimated using Monte Carlo simulations accordingly to the algorithm given in \cite{kuznetsov2011wiener}.

-\section{Appendix}
+\begin{appendix}